-12:30 pm -2:40 pm on Friday
+Rest Time: 12:30-2:30pm

 TOYS

 Children should leave toys at home.
 Items may be brought for a teacher-planned Show & Tell.
 Neither the teacher nor the school can be responsible for items brought from home.
 It is the responsibility of the parent to enforce/support this policy by not allowing children to leave cars with toys in their possession.